dekorateio/dekorate/docs/documentation/cert-manager.md

 ##### Vault

 Using the [Vault issuer](https://cert-manager.io/docs/configuration/vault/), the certificate will be issued by the certificate authority [Vault](https://www.vaultproject.io/).
-To use the Vault issuer, you need to the following key properties:
+To use the Vault issuer, you need the following key properties:

 ```
 dekorate.certificate.vault.server=https://vault.example.com:8200